FTSE 100 futures set to slide as strong pound weighs on UK exporters

 The US-based investment bank blamed the price target cut on the engine maker’s cash flow coming under renewed pressure, prompting the company to downgrade their 2021 free cash flow guidance by €300 million to €1 billion.

-Analysts at JP Morgan also expressed concerns about Rolls-Royce ability to continue operating due to the severely challenging market conditions and that sentiment seems to be shared by some of Rolls-Royce’s key shareholders, with activist investor ValueAct disposing of its shares.
+Analysts at JP Morgan also expressed concerns about Rolls-Royce's ability to continue operating due to the severely challenging market conditions and that sentiment seems to be shared by some of the company’s key shareholders, with activist investor ValueAct disposing of its shares.

 Rolls-Royce closed at 210p per share on Tuesday.